Kilcoole: Gaelic games

 Kilcoole GAA fields teams in both hurling and Gaelic football, with representation for both men and women at junior and juvenile levels.

 Transport

-Dublin Bus provides a limited service between Kilcoole and Dublin on its 84X bus route, with a journey time of about 80 minutes.
-The service on the number 84 bus route terminates at Blackrock.
+Dublin Bus provides a limited service between Kilcoole and Dublin on its X1 and X2 bus routes, with a journey time of about 80 minutes.
+The service on the L2 bus route terminates at Bray Station.

 Iarnród Éireann has a station at the beach; Kilcoole railway station opened on 30 October 1855.
 There are limited train services along this line.
 On weekdays the mainline train stops twice in the early morning in the Dublin direction and three times in the late afternoon/early evening in the Rosslare direction.
 However, from December 2022, all trains on the weekend which run through the station stop at Kilcoole.
 This means that, on Saturdays, there will be 4 trains northbound and 3 southbound, and on Sundays, 3 trains in each direction.
 A more regular DART (Electric train) service runs from Greystones to Dublin city centre and beyond to Howth and Malahide.